top of page

 • Adults report feeling more isolated, more overwhelmed, and more invisible than ever

-• There are no peer suicide groups available in Allegheny County
+• There are no in-person, peer-led suicide attempt survivor support groups available in Allegheny County

 • People are slipping through the cracks after attempts or ongoing thoughts